This post contains affiliate links. Please see our disclosure policy.

 Your Starter Could Be The Issue

-If your dough doesn't seem to be doing anything during bulk fermentation, or you aren't getting enough fermentation occurring, your sourdough starter could very well be the culprit.
+If your dough doesn’t seem to be doing anything during bulk fermentation, or you aren’t getting enough fermentation occurring, your sourdough starter could very well be the culprit.
+Using an immature sourdough starter is generally the issue.
+It’s important to understand when your sourdough starter is ready to bake with.

 But also using a sluggish starter can cause problems for fermentation too.
 Consider strengthening your sourdough starter to ensure that it is at it’s strongest and will give you the best possible bread.